-Portland, Oregon is an ideal location for our program because of its abundant natural resources, innovative history in forest management, important timber sector, and close proximity to experts in forestry management, urban forestry, green building, and sustainability.
+Portland, Oregon is an ideal location for this program because of its abundant natural resources, innovative history in forest management, important timber sector, and close proximity to experts in forestry management, urban forestry, green building, and sustainability.

 A Lasting Legacy